How to increase your chances of startup success

 A group of people wearing either a white or a black shirt passes a ball between them, constantly moving around.
 The viewer must count the number of passes by people wearing white shirts only.
 Afterwards, they’re asked whether they saw the gorilla.
 About half of the respondents didn’t notice the gorilla stop in the middle of the group before walking away.

 It seems that we don’t see what should be obvious.
 Not because we’re not skilled enough, or building the wrong product, or run out of funds, simply because our visual system is more limited than we realize.

 Having a partner for your startup thus increases your field of vision, allowing you to see more.
 With different people focusing on various aspects of the business, you increase your likelihood of startup success.
 One person might be good at finances, another at marketing.
 Still, the chances are that even the most brilliant among us aren’t good at everything needed to succeed at running a business.

 It’s instead a matter of the most talented juggler, the one who can balance many different balls, who is best equipped to make it work.
 Knowing this, how can you increase your chances of success?

 Get a partner.
 If you don’t have a partner or still have some blind spots, grab a piece of paper and pencil and read how to use the success map.

 The success map

-The success map was designed specifically to help increase your vision.
-Based on the balanced scorecard, it provides a visual map for you to define what success would look like for the different stakeholders.
+The success map was explicitly designed to help increase your vision.
+The balanced scorecard provides a visual map for you to define what success would look like for the different stakeholders.
 This map then serves as a barometer to guide your decision making and measure success towards your goal.

-Each quadrant represents the needs of the key stakeholders or aspects of your business, with an actionable short-term goal in the centre.
-Using sticky notes, each participant firstly adds what it would look like when the goal is reached from each perspective, then measures are implemented and monitored.
+Each quadrant represents the needs of your business’s critical stakeholders or aspects, with an actionable short-term goal in the centre.
+Using sticky notes, each participant firstly adds what it would look like when the goal is reached from each perspective; then, measures are implemented and monitored.

 Step 1 – What is your short-term goal?